Engineering Life Through Synthetic Biology

 Scientists are programming bacteria with nanoparticles and custom-made genomes to create new organisms with novel functions.
 Researchers Tim Lu and Jef Boeke discuss how scientists and engineers build these modified organisms and where synthetic biology is headed.

-Jeff Boeke is director of the Institute Of System Genetics at the NYU Langone Medical Center at New York University in New York, New York.
+Jef Boeke is director of the Institute Of System Genetics and a professor in the Department of Biochemistry and Molecular Pharmacology at New York University Langone Health, in New York, New York.

 Tim Lu is associate professor of electrical and biological engineering at the Massachusetts Institute of Technology in Boston, Massachusetts.